hughdbrown/tab-hoarder/README.md

 2. **Wiring everything together** - Connect the layers
 3. **Testing and polish** - Manual testing with real tab loads

-## Documentation

-See `ai/CLAUDE.md` for detailed architecture documentation and implementation guidelines.

 ## License

 MIT